TinyStepper

 Why it helps

 Peeling stickers strengthens the pincer grip that is essential for holding a pencil later.
 Deciding where to place each sticker develops spatial planning and creative decision-making, and the finished scene builds a sense of pride and accomplishment.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations